DbDibyendu/DbDibyendu/README.md

 ## About me

-:computer:  Pursuing ECE at IIT Kharagpur.
-I am an AI and Internet Of Things enthusiast and try my hands regularly on competitive coding.
+:computer:  Pursuing ECE at IIT Kharagpur with an interest in Compilers, C/C++, IoT, Embedded Systems and Programming language design and try my hands regularly on competitive coding.
 I contribute to Open Source whenever I get the time.